hackingmaterials/rocketsled/docs_rst/basic.rst

 *Tutorial 1 requires some knowledge of Fireworks.
 If you aren't comfortable with Fireworks, please work through the tutorials* `here <https://hackingmaterials.lbl.gov/fireworks/>`_.

 =======================================
-Basic Tutorial
+Basic Tutorial - 5-10 min
 =======================================

-In the quickstart, we use :code:`auto_setup` to put a Python function in a Firework and create an optimization loop, then launch it, run it, and examine the results.
+In the quickstart, we use auto_setup to put a Python function in a Firework and create an optimization loop, then launch it, run it, and examine the results.
 If evaluating your objective function is more complex, it is useful to put it in a FireWorks workflow, where individual parts of the expensive workflow can be handled more precisely.
 In this tutorial, we'll walk through setting up an optimization loop if you already have a workflow that evaluates your objective function.